 - Identifying and eliminating trigger foods in a controlled manner to calm the body’s reactivity and to allow the healing process to start.
 Response to this can provide useful information as to what the underlying issues might be.

-- Supporting the immune system with adequate levels of specific minerals, vitamins and fatty acids.
+- Ensuring proper immune function.
+We may conduct an assessment of dietary intake of specific minerals, vitamins and fatty acids.

 - Increasing intake of orange and yellow coloured vegetables, which are high in vitamin A, an important nutrient for skin health.